ometman/math-magicians-app/README.md

   <img src="./ometman-logo.png" alt="logo" width="140"  height="auto" />
   <br/>
   <h3><b>Math Magicians Application: by Ometman</b></h3>
   <h5>"Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to make simple calculations and read a randomly generated math-related quote.
+On the frontend, the React framework is employed to display contents from 3 pages: a home page component, calculator component and a math quote component, which consumes an API.

-  The website has 3 pages: the home, calculator, and quotes.
-It consumes a public API to display math quotes.
-It was setup with 'create-react-app' and employs React components, props and Routing.
+  It was setup with 'create-react-app' and employs components, props, states and Routing.
   Enjoy it!

 </div>